wp-plugins/easy-media-gallery/readme.txt

 Take your gallery to the next level with [Gallery Pro Version](http://ghozylab.com/plugins/easy-media-gallery-pro/pricing/ "Best Gallery and Photo Album Plugin"), which gives you additional features such as:

 * Super Easy to use for Beginners
-* Create unlimited number of media / gallery
+* Create unlimited number of gallery or album
-* Adjustable Rows/Columns/Spacings
+* Adjustable Gallery Rows/Columns/Spacings
-* Various Animation Types
+* Various Animation Types for Slider or Lightbox Gallery
 * No coding, the plugin takes care of everything
 * Media / gallery are built on-the-fly as you enter and select options
 * Works with all modern browsers, degrades gracefully for others